 Describe how and in what areas the research data generated in the project can benefit society.
 Include an analysis of stakeholders and users’ needs.

 The budget and budget specification should be written in English.
 A Swedish budget specification will not be translated, but will be reviewed by the international reviewers as is.
 In Prisma, write out the total amount you are applying for in kronor using digits.
 For example, 1 million kronor should be written as: 1 000 000 kronor.
+Remember that the maximum amount that can be applied for is SEK 1 million.

 The budget should include: